Antiklos/network-gatekeeper/README.txt

 Definitions:

-interface_id: This is a string that identifies the link level interface the message came in from
+interface_id: This is a string that identifies the ngp link the message came in from.
+  For example, when the link is made using UDP, the interface_id will be an IP address.
-address: This is a string that identifies the network level address messages will be sent to For example, if the network interface is IPv4, an example address could be 192.168.10.44
+address: This is a string that identifies the network level address destination that the traffic will be sent to as part of the contract with the client.
+  For example, if the network interface is IPv4, an example address could be 192.168.10.44
 price: This is the price per packet being negotiated